register-dynamics/register-dynamics.co.uk/_data-trusts/certificate-transparency-and-deepmind.md

 DeepMind and Google have found themselves the subject of much discussion in the press about how to show the proprietary and ethics of their data and AI programmes.
 They have also been the target of difficult questions about how they intend to move forward with their work.
 They have also [consistently had difficulty](https://www.theverge.com/2019/4/4/18296113/google-ai-ethics-board-ends-controversy-kay-coles-james-heritage-foundation) in applying independent ethical oversight to their activities.

-There is no doubt that DeepMind can make a massive and substantial contribution to medical science.
+There is no doubt that DeepMind have a team that can make a massive and substantial contribution to medical science.
 As a society, we would be failing if we were unable to allow them to do so.
 There is also no doubt that they can bring the expertise to bear to implement the ideas that they talk about around verifiable audit.

-However, until the general structure of a data trust, and the fact that it must be audited, is well understood by the public and required by social norms, it will be very difficult for companies such as DeepMind to build the solid reputations as responsible data handlers that will enable society at large to be confident letting them do this valuable research with this incredibly sensitive data.
+We hope that they continue their work in this area – and we encourage others to do the same – for the benefits it could bring to society and the research opportunities that solid reputations could unlock across the industry as a whole.